 Preparing Your Application

-There is a two-stage process for most requests for funding; in Stage 1 applicants submit brief information about their concept or idea.
-Once reviewed and approved applicants will then be invited to complete Stage 2, and share full proposal information.
+Our Opportunistic Grant Program utilizes a two-stage process for most requests for funding; in Stage 1 applicants submit brief information about their concept or idea.
+Once reviewed and approved applicants will then be invited to complete Stage 2 and share full proposal information.

 Stage 1 – Concept/Idea